bahim22/work/Docs2/AplusDoc.md

 4. establish plan to resolve issue
 5. implement solution
 6. verify functionality and implement preventive measures
-7. document resuts and steps
+7. document results and steps

 - Identify the problem
   - Question the user and identify user changes to computer and perform backups before making changes